 The Supervisory Board meets whenever called by the Chairman or by any other two members of the Supervisory Board, and at least every quarter, pursuant to article 10 of the rules of procedure of that body.
-Five meetings of the Supervisory Board were held during 2018, with a global attendance of 93.3%; the attendance of Manuel Carvalho Fernandes (Chairman) and Eugénio Luís Franco Ferreira (Member) was 100%; the attendance of Ana Paula Africano de Sousa e Silva (Member) was 80%.
+The Supervisory Board met five times during 2019 with an overall and individual attendance of 100%.